reedblaylock/VocalTract-ROI-Toolbox/Readme.md

 bug report.)

-Users are invited to write their own plug-ins for this application by extending the VT_State, VT_Reducer, and VT_Component classes to suit their own needs.
+Users are invited to write their own plug-ins for this application by extending the vt.State, vt.Reducer, and vt.Component classes to suit their own needs.

 --Reed Blaylock, July 22 2017